osoc21/RoadBase/misc/deployment/README.md

 ##Server
 Issue: Importing the accident database and migrating it to linked open data generates a huge load on the server which causes the docker compose to fail if not enough memory is available (tried using 1gb of RAM on a digital ocean droplet).
 The current fix was to only migrate a small part of this dataset.

+## Automatic deployment
+For the automatic deployment, [watchtower](https://github.com/containrrr/watchtower) will be used to automate the refresh of the images after they are pushed to docker hub.

+(more documentation to be added while doing the actual deploy)